Second-order Temporal Pooling for Action Recognition: Proposed Scheme

 where $\psd{M}$ is the space of $M\times M$ symmetric positive semi-definite matrices.
 Note that, we do not center each $\traj_m$ to the mean, as is typically done when computing correlation matrices.
 As a result, the $m$-th diagonal entry of $\cp(\Traj)$ is given by:

-which is the average of classifier scores, (when $\alpha_i$'s are one, it is the popular \emph{average pooling} scheme).
+which is the average of classifier scores, (when the $\alpha_i$'s are all set to $1/n$, this reduces to the popular \emph{average pooling} scheme).
 Thus, in essence the diagonal entries of TCP captures a lower bound to the first-order statistics.
 In the sequel, we propose to use $\cp(\Traj)$ as our action descriptor.
 Our full pipeline is depicted in Figure~\ref{fig:cp_illustration}.

-The basic TCP scheme described above falls short on several fronts: (i) it only captures second-order temporal correlations, while higher-order may be more effective, (ii) the TCP matrix will be rank-deficient if the number of frames is less than the number of action classes (which poses difficulties when using Riemannian geometric methods on them~\cite{pennec2006}), and (iii) the size of TCP is quadratic in the number of classes, thus scaling them to large feature vectors may be difficult.
-We investigate each of these issues in detail below, thereby improving the representational power of the basic TCP scheme.
+The basic TCP scheme described above has some shortcomings: (i) it only captures second-order temporal correlations, while higher-order may be more effective, (ii) the TCP matrix will be rank-deficient if the number of frames is less than the number of action classes (which poses difficulties when using Riemannian geometric methods on them~\cite{pennec2006}), and (iii) the size of TCP is quadratic in the number of classes, thus scaling them to large feature vectors may be difficult.
+We address each of these issues in detail below, thereby improving the representational power of the basic TCP scheme.